7 Factors to Consider Before Deciding to Walk-On

 As she sat with her parents in my office, I made it clear that we did not have any athletic scholarship money for her.
 She told me she wanted to work hard to make herself better and encourage her teammates while getting a quality education.
 Playing time was not expected by her parents or her.
 She wanted an opportunity to play college athletics.
 I could tell her desire and positive attitude was contagious, she was an innate leader, and was disciplined in her academics.
 Her high school coaches echoed the same things and spoke highly of her work ethic and character.
 I decided to take a chance.

 If you are also considering walking-on to an athletic program, make sure the college is 100% fit for you in all aspects besides athletics: academic, social, location, and financial.
-In research for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I interviewed 65 college coaches and athletic directors.
+In research for my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I interviewed 65 college coaches and athletic directors.
 Almost every single one discussed having those areas being the right fit BEFORE even thinking about being a college student-athlete.
 This young lady had done exactly that prior to contacting me, which actually influenced my desire to take a chance on her!
 If all of those areas line-up, it’s really important to analyze a few other aspects of being a non-scholarship athlete.

 Do You Have What It Takes to Be A Walk-On?